warw511/Readthedocs-TCC/docs/source/_build/html/_sources/index.rst.txt

 ***********************************************
 At the initial homepage, the user will be prompted to upload the **Master Driver Configuration Store** file.
-Values within the Master Driver Configuration Store will be parsed to provide options for Campus, Building, Time Zone and Points throughout the application.
+Values within the Master Driver Configuration Store will be parsed to provide options for Campus, Building, Devices, Topics, and Points throughout the application.

 .. image:: _images/master_Driver.JPG

 Once the user has selected the Master Driver Configuration Store, this homepage will not appear again.
 However, if the user needs to upload a different Master Driver Configuration Store at any point, this option can be accessed via the Menu icon in the top left of the application.

-if a new file needs to be uploaded to the application, in the top left corner of the screen there will be a *hamburger dropdown* icon.
+If a new file needs to be uploaded to the application, in the top left corner of the screen there will be a *hamburger dropdown* icon.

 .. image:: _images/hamburger_Drop.JPG